-As I drove through the rolling hills from Winchester towards the historic town of Midhurst I had no idea that I would be stepping back in time for the weekend.
+As I drove through the rolling hills from Winchester towards the historic town of Midhurst, I had no idea that I would be stepping back in time for the weekend.

-The Spread Eagle Hotel is located in a pretty corner of Midhurst on a small crossroads with Medieval Inns on all sides complete with wonky roofs.
+The Spread Eagle Hotel is located in a pretty corner of Midhurst on a small crossroads with Medieval Inns on all sides, complete with wonky roofs.
 So packed with history that the walls literally bulge!
-The oldest parts of the hotel date back to 1430 and the Queens Suite was the most unusual and interesting room that I have ever spent the night in.
+The oldest parts of the hotel date back to 1430 and the Queen’s Suite was the most unusual and interesting room that I have ever spent the night in.
 It was said to have accommodated Elizabeth I, so you can’t help but feel special staying here.

 I also enjoyed an extremely relaxing and enjoyable Temple Spa relaxing facial/massage.
-I went for the Power Breakfast which was a half hour facial combined with an upper shoulder massage.
-It was a lovely experience and did what it said on the tin, I came out feeling lighter and calmer.
+I went for the Power Breakfast, which was a half-hour facial combined with an upper shoulder massage.
+It was a lovely experience and did what it said on the tin.
+I came out feeling lighter and calmer.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.